UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_02.md

 <iframe src="/module7/charts/02/unnamed-chunk-3.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: To link separate charts together, we need to be explicit about what happens when a selection is made.
+Notes: To link the three bars to the individual observations in the scatter plot, we need to be explicit about what should happen when a selection is made.

 For example, to link a click of a bar to a selection in the scatterplot, we need to say which column in the dataframe should be used to select on.

-In this case, we only have a single column that we use in the chart `"Origin"`, so this is both our only option and what we want since both the barchart and scatterplot contain this column as an encoding in the chart.
+In this case, `"Origin"` is the column that we want to use for the selection, as it is the common encoding between both charts.

+If there were two or more data frame columns that were common encodings in both charts, then you would select the one that made more sense for the question you were asking.

 To successfully link this selection we need to do three things: